Total Pageviews

 Let's be more ambitious and set up a dedicated wind turbine and/or solar panels to provide the energy for powering the pyrolysis process and utilize the lighter fractions.
 A bank of Zinc Bromide or liquid metal batteries or even the ever developing Li mega batteries can smooth out the power supply with any excess sent to the grid.
 As with any battery, both of these non-Li batteries have their weak points but these are far outweighed by their other characteristics*.

-*The only disadvantage of various alternate chemistries is their weight.
+*The only disadvantage of various alternate battery chemistries is their weight.
 On the positive side for static applications they:

 - last far longer